Family cycling on the Mawddach Trail

 Watch ospreys fishing for their supper

-Our ospreys spend the winter in West Africa but they come home each spring to breed, usually arriving in April.
+Our magnificent ospreys spend the winter in West Africa but they come home each spring to breed, usually arriving in April.
 They’re a thrilling sight in the skies above North Wales, especially if you spot one fishing: they can snatch fish up to 2kg in weight from the rivers and lakes.
-You’re pretty much guaranteed a sighting at the Dyfi reserve near Machynlleth, Glaslyn near Porthmadog, and Llyn Brenig in Cerrigydrudion: all have visitor facilities with prime viewing spots.
+You’re pretty much guaranteed a sighting at the Dyfi Osprey Project reserve near Machynlleth, Glaslyn near Porthmadog, and Llyn Brenig in Cerrigydrudion: all have visitor facilities with prime viewing spots.
 And the best thing is the chicks from previous years are now returning as adults - hopefully to start new families of their own.